Report on a small ceramic assemblage from medieval Qasr Ibrim

 Disclaimer

-The following report reflects the author's research interests on Meroitic and Romano-Egyptian pottery, which he developed during his MA studies at the University of Southampton between 2008 and 2009.
+The following report reflects the author’s research interests in Meroitic and Romano-Egyptian pottery, developed during his MA studies at the University of Southampton between 2008 and 2009.
 This brief assignment helped the author to understand the material he used for his final MA dissertation, which was titled “An investigation of ceramic production in Meroitic Lower Nubia during the period of the Roman occupation in Qasr Ibrim”.
 In this article, the layout of his original assignment was modified to suit the needs of a brief online publication.

 At that time, there was no written agreement between the author and the Institution forbidding the publication of his work.
 Furthermore, there was no formal or informal discussion between the author and the Institution’s representatives, stating that the author did not have full intellectual property rights over his own essay, including the illustration of any material discussed in its text.
 For the above reasons, any reference to and discussion of the above archaeological material, including the original illustrations, photographs and photo-micrographs, which were produced personally by the author in 2009, are treated as the author’s own intellectual property and are utilised according to the author’s own will.